samize/football-mapper/InterimProjectReport.md

 Our project is focused on coupling multiple existing techniques towards a new application.
 The problem can be broken into 3 primary categories; Line Detection, Object Detection, and Projection.
 By identifying the standard lines of the pitch, we can compare them with a proportion overhead representation of standard pitch line to solve for a projection transformation.
 Once a transformation matrix is solved for, identified objects can be mapped into the same overhead space.
 Further object categorization can be used to provide more detail to the generated overhead representation.

 When investigating the best applications of line detection we found the most useful prior research to be lane detection for autonomous vehicles.
-(What object recognition related work do you want to reference).
+The _Tracking soccer players aiming their kinematical motion analysis_ article discussed how to split blobs or groups of more that one player with detection which we will need to utilize when recognizing a detected groups of players.
 (What projection related work do you want to reference?)

 # Progress So Far